nicolasjhampton/python_tutorial_game_project/blog/step7.md

 ```

-These last to tests are supposed to make sure our username
+These last two tests in [_form_tests.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/bed17c290be272fda1cfd8a4bc5b490156be68be/_form_tests.py) are supposed to make sure our username
 and email fields woun't be duplicates of other entries in
 the database.
 In order to make that test, though, we need a
 greater understanding not only of the form itself, but